 You will need to pack any medication your dog takes and if you are leaving your dog at a kennels or using a dog sitter print off the times needed and dosage for them to have at hand.
 If you are travelling with your dog it is a good idea to take a first aid kit these can be bought online and pet stores and usually include things like tweezers, diarrhoea tablets, anti-bacterial wound powder, bandages and socks for cuts.

 There will be times especially if your dog is in boarding kennels they will be spending time alone so it is a good idea to pack some toys and treats to keep them occupied.
 Chewing relieves stress in dogs so a chew toy will come in handy and maybe a puzzle toy to give them some mental stimulation.
 A filled Kong is a great way of keeping your pooch entertained and happy for hours.
 Treats are handy to have as a reward for good-behaviour and as positive re-enforcement for ongoing training.
 Just because you and your pet are on holiday doesn’t mean discipline and manners go out the window.

 These items are not needed if you are choosing to leave your dog with a boarding kennel or dog sitter but they will come in handy if you are travelling with your pooch

 Not Found the Place Yet?

-Booking a UK pups cottage is just one click away.
+Booking a UK dogs holiday is just one click away.

 Planning ahead, and making sure you have the essentials when going on holiday with your pet or leaving them with a boarding kennel, dog hotel or dog-sitter will make both yours and your dog’s time away free from stress.